 - 112. Leaving aside the main issues, and the scope of the planning obligation to mitigate certain impacts of the development, I am conscious that many other matters raised by individual local residents and the Parish Council in connection with the outline application subject to appeal are capable of being addressed by conditions or otherwise taken into account at reserved matters stage. - 113.
-The Council suggested a range of potential planning conditions (SC) which were discussed at the inquiry.
-Although I consider them to be necessary and otherwise appropriate in the light of the relevant policy and the Planning Practice Guidance, a number are complicated in expression to the extent that it would potentially reduce their robustness and efficacy; and it was agreed that simplification and/or closer adherence to established model conditions would be required in the event of the appeal being successful, as would the removal of duplication. - 114.
+The Council suggested a range of potential planning conditions (SC)41 which were discussed at the inquiry.
+Although I consider them to be necessary and otherwise appropriate in the light of relevant policy and the Planning Practice Guidance, a number are complicated in expression to the extent that it would potentially reduce their robustness and efficacy; and it was agreed that simplification and/or closer adherence to established model conditions would be required in the event of the appeal being successful, as would the removal of duplication. - 114.
 SC1 SC3 relate to the definition and timescale for submission of reserved matters, the life of the outline permission sought and its definition by reference to specified drawings in the conventional fashion but would require some reordering and rewording as 4 separate conditions. - 115.
-It was agreed that it would be necessary to define the permission not only by reference to plans but by specifying the maximum number of dwellings (130) to be constructed on the site.
+It was agreed that it would be necessary to define the permission not only by reference to plans but by specifying the maximum number of dwellings (97) to be constructed on the site.
 Over and above the need to define the permission with clarity and certainty, my additional reasons for considering such a condition to be necessary in this case are referred to in my reasoning. - 116.
-SC4 and SC12 represent unnecessary duplication bearing in mind that a standard form of condition to control construction methods could be imposed, suitably adapted to encompass these and associated environmental pollution risks (including in this case the possibility of asbestos being present in the existing buildings on the site) more efficiently and comprehensively. - 117.
-SC6 concerns the potential for parts of the site to be contaminated for one reason or another but is excessively complicated and it overlaps with and to some extent duplicates SC5.
-It was agreed that these SC would need to be simplified as a single condition. - 118.
-SC7 concerns the evident potential for dwellings to be affected by road noise, which would require mitigation in affected parts of the site in accordance with the specialist survey submitted.
-This was predicated on the illustrative scheme and concludes that...
-"Once the final scheme is available, further measurements and predictions can be undertaken as appropriate to produce a definitive noise control scheme".
-On that basis, it is clear that the matter of noise mitigation is inseparable from the approval of reserved matters and any relevant condition to that effect would need to be constructed accordingly. - 119.
-SC8 is largely duplicated by SC13 and concerns the submission and approval of a travel plan to encourage sustainable travel habits from the outset.
-It was therefore agreed that the two conditions would need to be unified and, moreover, that the proposed contradictory thresholds of occupation were irrelevant in any event and that the travel plan would need to be in place prior to any dwelling being occupied.
+SC4 and SC13 represent unnecessary duplication bearing in mind that a standard form of condition to control construction methods could be imposed, suitably adapted to encompass these and associated environmental pollution risks more efficiently and comprehensively.